NickGrunert/master-thesis/modules/02_algorithm.typ

     It is important to acknowledge that this approach will essentially replicate the utilization of absolute values directly, as the data undergoes normalization to fall within the range of 0 to 255 prior to the application of the Canny algorithm.

     #heading(depth: 5, numbering: none, bookmarked: false)[Implementation]
-    It is crucial to note that the Canny algorithm exclusively accepts positive integer inputs.
+    The Canny algorithm is restricted to positive integer inputs.
-    The negligible loss of information when transitioning from $[-255, 255]$ to $[0, 255]$, which entails halving the value range, is an inherent risk and is presumed to exert a negligible effect on the outcomes, at most.
+    Therefore, the range of values must undergo transformation from $[-255, 255]$ to $[0, 255]$, entailing the halving of the value range.
+    Consequently, there is a marginal loss of information, as the range of positive and negative values is reduced by half each.
+    For instance, the values 255 and 254 are combined into a single value of 255 after the transformation process, becoming indistinguishable.
+    However, this informational reduction is presumed to exert a negligible effect on the outcomes.

     The threshold values are designated as the lower and upper percentiles of the normalized image.
     While they are set at equal intervals in this instance for the sake of simplicity, they can be adjusted to allow for uneven percentiles in the future, should preliminary results prove unsatisfactory.